 Have you found yourself asking the question, “Why is my child always so angry at me?”

-Do you feel like your adolescent surrounds himself with a force field of anger and hostility?
+Do you feel like your adolescent surrounds himself or herself with a force field of anger and hostility?

 In this article, James Lehman, creator of The Total Transformation® child behavior program, discusses anger, hostility, and your child.